Diego Corrales may never have knocked out Jose Luis Castillo if his entourage ringside would have had their way in the end.

-Friends of the late, great Diego Corrales told his coach to throw in the towel just moments before Jose Luis Castillo was taken out in spectacular fashion.
+Friends and family of the late, great Corrales told his coach to throw in the towel just moments before Castillo was taken out spectacularly.

-Joe Goossen, the former trainer of the late Corrales, who tragically passed away two years to the day after his epic first fight with Castillo, shared his memory of the conclusion of the dramatic matchup.
+Corrales tragically passed away two years to the day after his epic first fight with Castillo.
+However, former trainer Joe Goossen shared his memory of the conclusion of the dramatic matchup before his untimely passing.

-“Now, I will tell you there were some people very close to Diego that were sitting a couple of feet from me that were yelling at me to stop the fight.
+“Now, I will tell you there were some people very close to Diego sitting a couple of feet from me and yelling at me to stop the fight.

 — Top Rank Boxing (@trboxing) May 7, 2020